rnowotniak/podman-dropbox/README.md

 ## Run the container
 ```
 DROPBOX_DIR=/mnt/sata/Dropbox-podman      # it will contain Drobox installation, and Dropbox/ subdir with your files
-DROPBOX_HOSTNAME=podman-dbox             # you will see this in your linked devices list in Drobox security panel
+DROPBOX_HOSTNAME=`hostname`-podman-dbox   # you will see this in your linked devices list in Drobox security panel

 podman run --hostname=$DROPBOX_HOSTNAME --name dbox -d -v $DROPBOX_DIR:/root dbox
 ```